-Whether you are the parent of a child with a new diagnosis or you are navigating life with a disability, state/local programs are available to answer your questions, provide assistance, offer support, and help you find direction.
-Here are a few of the resources and tools that were highlighted during the workshops.
-You will also find a section on disability awareness resources for libraries .
+If you or someone you love is navigating life with a disability, state/local programs are available to answer your questions, provide assistance, and offer support.
+Here are a few of the Resources and Tools that will help you find direction.

 Resources and Tools

-DDCO Resource Guide — This guide contains a list of resources, such as community and family supports, education and childcare, legal help, employment and training, and health and wellness.
+DDCO: Resource Guide (PDF) — This guide contains a list of resources, such as community and family supports, education and childcare, legal help, employment and training, and health and wellness.

-Guide to Community Services in Oklahoma — This guide provides information on services across the lifespan, eligibility guidelines, training and technical support, Soonercare services, waiver services, respite vouchers, and contact information.
+CLL: Guide to Community Services in Oklahoma (PDF) — This guide provides information on services across the lifespan, eligibility guidelines, training and technical support, Soonercare services, waiver services, respite vouchers, and contact information.

 Three Buckets of Support — DDCO has organized resources using the "three buckets of support": Discovery and Navigation, Connecting and Networking, and Goods and Services.